rojas-diego/tokengeex/README.md

 #### General

 General-purpose pattern which is loosely analogous to GPT-4's pattern.
+Numbers of up to three digits are allowed.

 ```bash
 TODO!